 There are two types of NSAIDs and they work in slightly different ways:

-Like all medications, NSAIDs can have side effects, but your doctor will take precautions to reduce the risk of these, such as prescribing the lowest dose necessary to control your symptoms for the shortest time possible.
+Like all medications, NSAIDs can have side effects.
+Your doctor will take precautions to reduce the risk of these, such as prescribing the lowest dose necessary to control your symptoms for the shortest time possible.

 If side effects do occur, they usually affect the stomach and intestines, and can include indigestion and stomach ulcers.
-A medication called a proton pump inhibitor (PPI) that helps protect your stomach by reducing the amount of acid it produces will therefore often be prescribed alongside NSAIDs.
+A medication called a proton pump inhibitor (PPI) will often be prescribed alongside NSAIDs – a PPI helps protect your stomach by reducing the amount of acid it produces.

 Read more about the side effects of NSAIDs.

-If NSAIDs alone are not helpful, some of the medications below may be recommended.
+If NSAIDs alone aren't helpful, some of the medications below may be recommended.

 Like NSAIDs, corticosteroids can help reduce pain and swelling.